automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Erketu.md

 # Erketu
-## Description: This titanosaur had an unusually long neck.
+## This titanosaur had an unusually long neck.